dhsouthbend/databases/sections/11-querieschallenge.md

 # Challenge: Find out more about what's in nypl_items

-## Take 5 minutes to explore the nypl_items--what can you tell us about it?
+## Take 5 minutes to explore the nypl_items&mdashwhat can you tell us about it?

 - How many publishers are there?
 How many unique publishers?
 - What is the oldest item?